 Crispy Beef and Pine Nut Samosas

-Crispy, triangle shaped pastries are filled with ground beef and lively pine nuts and then fried.
-Serve with a side of mint chutney, as a soup accompaniment, or enjoy on their own.
+Crispy pastries filled with beef and pine nuts and then fried.
+Serve with a side of mint chutney, as an accompaniment, or enjoy on their own.

 Beef & Pine Nut Samosa